 This essay was first published as a chapter in my book Effective Altruism: How Can We Best Help Others? which is available for free download here.
 The chapter that precedes it makes a general case for suffering-focused ethics, whereas this chapter argues for a particular suffering-focused view.
+A more elaborate case for suffering-focused ethics can be found in my book Suffering-Focused Ethics: Defense and Implications.

 The ethical view I would advocate most strongly is a suffering-focused view that centers on a core principle of Sympathy for Intense Suffering, or SIS for short, which roughly holds that we should prioritize the interests of those who are, or will be, in a state of extreme suffering.
 In particular: that we should prioritize their interest in avoiding such suffering higher than anything else.